Constraints on dark energy from TDCOSMO & SLACS lenses: Results

 \subsection{$w$CDM}

-In Figure \ref{fig:wcdm}, I show the one and two-dimensional marginalised posterior distributions of $H_0$, $w$ and $\Omega_{\rm m}$ in a $w$CDM cosmology from the 40 TDCOSMO + SLACS lenses.
-The likelihood is only able to provide an upper bound on the equation of state of dark energy, $w < -1.75$.
-This bound implies that the dark energy is `phantom', the term applied when $w <-1$.
+In Figure \ref{fig:wcdm}, I show the one and two-dimensional marginalised posterior distributions of $H_0$, $w$ and $\Omega_{\rm m}$ in a $w$CDM cosmology from the \nhttwo{seven TDCOSMO + 33 SLACS} lenses.
+The likelihood is able to provide \nhttwo{a weak constraint} on the equation of state of dark energy, $w < -1.75$ \nht{at 68\% confidence}, which implies that the dark energy is `phantom', the term applied when $w <-1$.

 Some consideration must be given here to what is, at first glance, a surprising result.
 It is known that in some datasets, such as Planck 2018, large negative values of $w$ correlate with large positive values of $H_0$~\citep{Escamilla2023}.
 This is due to the so-called geometrical degeneracy, where $H_0$, $\Omega_{\rm m}$ and $w$ can take various values which in combination lead to the same value for the angular diameter distance to the surface of last scattering and hence the same angular size of the sound horizon, provided the physical sound horizon size is kept fixed~\citep{Efstathiou:1998xx}.